-Suitability Suitable for students who have at least attended the workshop 'Making a Temari Ball' or who have made a temari ball previously.
-It is not absolutely essential to have attended Part 2 Temari workshops before attending Part 3, however you should have ideally made a number of balls previously so that you are confident about the standard measuring technique.
+Suitability Suitable for students who have at least attended the workshop 'Making a Temari Ball' or who have made a number of temari balls previously.
+It is not absolutely essential to have attended a level 2 Temari workshop before attending level 3, however you should have ideally made a number of balls previously so that you are confident about the standard measuring technique.

 Times 10.00 am. to 4.00 pm. with 30 minutes for lunch Arrival: from 9.30 am.